New Push For EU-South America Trade Deal Despite French Fury - UrduPoint

 The pact has provoked farmers' ire because they fear any agreement would open European markets to cheaper meat and produce that are not forced to adhere to strict rules on pesticides, hormones, land use and environmental measures.

-Pan-European farmers' group Copa-Cogeca and other European agricultural organisations last week raised concerns about Brazil's "persistent issues in meeting European food safety standards" as they urged policymakers to reassess the agreement.
+Pan-European farmers' group Copa-Cogeca and other European agricultural organisations have raised concerns about Brazil's "persistent issues in meeting European food safety standards" and urged policymakers to reassess the agreement.

-There was an attempt to appease farmers with talk of giving cash to those negatively impacted but that was given short shrift by the industry.
+There was an attempt to appease farmers with talk of cash for those negatively impacted but that was given short shrift by the industry.

 "For our sectors, this appears more like a fake quick fix rather than a genuine solution," different groups including Copa-Cogeca said in a separate joint statement.